 It happens all of the time.
 You find a cheap flight online, search for it again later that day … and the price has skyrocketed.
 Why?
 All booking sites record your web browsing data and some (e.g. Travelocity) use this information to raise prices when you’re interested in a flight.
 If you clear your web browsing data (known as a cache), there’s a chance that you’ll find the original price.

-This is the number one way to save when it comes to booking flights–we’re talking hundreds of dollars.
+This is the number one way to save money on flights – we’re talking hundreds of dollars.
 The cheapest days to fly are generally Tuesday, Wednesday and Saturday.
 And now that booking agents offer a “flexible date” search, finding the cheapest flight is easy.
 These companies offer such searches:

 Every airline has a “hub”—sometimes more than one—where the majority of their flights arrive and depart.
 For example, British Airways uses London Heathrow Airport and JetBlue Airways uses John F. Kennedy International Airport (there’s a full list of hubs here).